LeQuackzzz/Sells/README.md

 # Sells

-It's a system that can add and organize a market.
+It's a system that can add and organize a small supermarket.

 Made with Java EE + Oracle PL/SQL for the database.